AttackerZone/gitbooktest/plugins/ace.md

 ## Result
-- Desktop Editor: [not] the real result
+- Desktop Editor: (Get the code messy in the editor) not the real result
-- Web Editor: [not] the real result
+- Web Editor:  (Get the code messy in the editor)  not the real result
-- Working on Online book: Yes | No
+- Working on Online book: Yes

 Test link on the online gitbook